Gillardo/bootstrap-ui-datetime-picker/readme.md

 ```
 Download the source from dist/datetime-picker.min.js file and include it in your project.

-Or use bower
+Or use bower (thank you krico for setup)
 ```
 bower install bootstrap-ui-datetime-picker -S
 ```
-and link with `bower_components/angular-ui-datetime-picker-popup/dist/datetime-picker.min.js`
+and link with `bower_components/bootstrap-ui-datetime-picker/dist/datetime-picker.min.js`

 ## Usage
 You have the following properties available to use with the directive.
 All are optional unless stated otherwise